lhcb/starterkit-lessons/first-analysis-steps/ganga-data.md

 FAQ](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/GangaLHCbFAQ)
 {% endcallout %}

-[^1]: By default, DaVinci uses the compression level 6 for the `.root` files, which is different from the default compression level in ROOT.
-Merging your files with `hadd` will be significantly faster if you run it with the option telling to use the compression level 6 also for the output file: `hadd -f6`.
+[^1]: Merging your files with `hadd` will be significantly faster if you run it with the option telling ROOT to use the same compression level in that output file as is used for the input files.
+This can be done using the `-fk` option.
+If running on lxplus you will need to get a newer ROOT version that supports this option by using: `lb-run ROOT hadd -fk output.root input/*.root`